httpwg/http-extensions/draft-ietf-httpbis-rfc7838bis.md

 The ALTSVC frame advertises the availability of an alternative service to an HTTP/2 or HTTP/3 client.

-The ALTSVC frame is a non-critical extension to both protocols.
+The ALTSVC frame is a separate non-critical extension in each protocol.
 Endpoints that do not support this frame will ignore it (as per the extensibility rules defined in {{Section 4.1 of HTTP2}} and {{Section 4.1 of HTTP3}}).